leveste/EternalBasher/Auto Heckin Texture Converter/readme.md

 # Auto Heckin' Texture Converter

-Automatically converts any texture file(s) to the TGA format required by the game, eliminating the need of using Nvidia's tool to convert to BC1a and then DivinityMashine manually.
+Automatically converts any texture file(s) to the TGA format required by the game.

-Requires to have the Nvidia Texture Tools installed, you can compile and install them from [here](https://github.com/castano/nvidia-texture-tools).

 ## Instructions: